sensu/sensu-slides/intro/01_slide.md

 * Compose a system - your requirements.

-* Don't tie yourself to a single monolitic piece of software or service.
+* Don't tie yourself to a single monolithic piece of software or service.

 <!SLIDE center transition=growX>
 ![devastator](../img/devastator_layout.png)